-Sorry is Never Enough: The Effect of State Apology Laws on Medical Malpractice Liability Risk
+Sorry Is Never Enough: How State Apology Laws Fail to Reduce Medical Malpractice Liability Risk

 Keywords: Medical malpractice, apology law, tort reform, litigation